Anak Krakatau: A giant slumbers

 The island of Krakatau stood in the Sunda Strait between Java and Sumatra it was approximately nine kilometres long by five wide.
 It hosted three volcanic vents, Perboewatan at the north end of the island, Danan in the middle and Rakata, the highest of the three which stood at around 820 metres, in the south.

-Because of its distinctive cone it had long been used as a visual marker by ships passing through the strait.
-But then, on the 27th of August 1883, it erupted unleashing a ferocious tsunami which killed 36,000 people and whose final ripples were recorded passing Cherbourg in France and just making it into The English Channel.
+Because of its distinctive cone, it had long been used as a visual marker by ships passing through the strait.
+But then, on the 27th of August 1883, it erupted unleashing a ferocious tsunami that killed 36,000 people and whose final ripples were recorded passing Cherbourg in France and just making it into The English Channel.

-There were four explosions the last and largest of which occurred at 10.02am and was heard 4,800 kilometres miles away on the tiny island of Rodrigues in the Indian Ocean.
+There were four explosions the last and largest of which occurred at 10.02 am and was heard 4,800 kilometres away on the little island of Rodrigues in the Indian Ocean.
 It threw tiny particles of volcanic dust high up into the stratosphere where, collected by the winds, it was blown all around the planet creating spectacular sunsets wherever it drifted.

 No one knows which of the vents it was that exploded or if it was all three together but when it was over Krakatau was no more.
 The island had collapsed in on itself and all that was left were a few islets, which would also soon disappear, and the southern slope of Rakata.